skzy2018/task-bookmark-manager/README.md

 - Create and manage tasks with title, description, deadline, and status
 - Associate relevant URLs with each task
+- Automatic page title extraction for URLs (when no title is provided)
 - Track task status (Not Started, In Progress, Completed)
 - Automatic bookmark creation when tasks are completed
 - Modern UI built with Material UI components